duncangrubbs/lets-go-api/README.md

 ### An API for the **Let's Go** app.

 ### What is Let's Go?
-Let's go is an application for finding new friends.
+Let's Go is an application for finding new friends.

-### How to Use
+Users can post activities that they are interested in doing, and other users can request to join.

+---

+### Getting Started
 After cloning the repository, do the following.
 - Always run `mongod` in a seperate terminal to start up your local db server first